White Rose Care Centre

 Quality Assurance

-The monitoring officer viewed 2 copies of the RI’s Quality Monitoring Reports (March 2022-May 2022 & Aug 2022-Nov 2022).
-Both reports were observed to be comprehensive, with the RI reviewing a wide range of areas, such as Infections, Pressure Ulcers, Wound/Injuries, Medication Management, Complaints, Safeguarding, LPS etc. Both reports outline the RI’s findings and records areas of good practice and areas that require improvement.
+The monitoring officer viewed 4 copies of the RI’s Quality Monitoring Reports.
+Each report was observed to be comprehensive, with the RI reviewing a wide range of areas, such as Infections, Pressure Ulcers, Wound/Injuries, Medication Management, Complaints, Safeguarding, LPS etc. Both reports outline the RI’s findings and records areas of good practice and areas that require improvement.
 The RI also undertakes observation of practice, activities and obtains feedback from staff, residents, and relatives/visitors.
 At the end of each report, the RI outlines the improvements and the individual(s) responsible for implementing/overseeing the changes.

-Staff meetings are held regularly with a variety of topics being discussed i.e. medication, Care Vision, Pain Check, communication, supervisions etc. Minutes of the meetings are placed on the staff notice board for those who missed the meeting.
-There is also a WhatsApp group for the seniors to receive any urgent up-dates.
+Staff meetings are held regularly, and the visiting officer viewed the last 5 set of minutes, The meetings cover a variety of topics i.e. training, pressure relief, medication, workload, risk assessments, annual leave etc. There is also a WhatsApp group for the seniors to receive any urgent up-dates.

 The Home Manager was able to advise what advocacy service would be accessed for an individual should it be required.